dabg3/EASY/README.md

 I'm sure more use cases will emerge once that is done.

 How do I know which services I've registered to?<br>
-By classifying emails as 'sent-by-human' or 'sent-by-service' first of al.
+By classifying emails as 'sent-by-human' or 'sent-by-service' first of all.
 I've picked a bunch of features (`src/easy/features.py`) and I'm gonna train a binary classificator on those.
 Then some kind of analysis is required to filter services emails.